LibreHealthIO/lh-ehr/CONTRIBUTE.md

 How to setup git/github and your local system to get started with contributing to librehealthehr

-Note if on Windows download and install Git Bash and use it to run the comands below
+Note if on Windows download and install Git Bash and use it to run the commands below

 	1)create a github account https://github.com if you don't have, if you have log in to you account